SkyCiv Documentation

 Figure 1.
 Critical Plane Shear of One-way shear

-\(\phi\text{V}_{\text{c}} = \phi _{\text{shear}} \times 2 \sqrt{\text{f’}_{\text{c}}} \times \text{b}_{\text{w}} \times \text{d} \rightarrow \) Equation 2 (ACI 318-14 Eq.
-22.5.5.1 Imperial)
+\(\phi\text{V}_{\text{c}} = \phi _{\text{shear}} \times 2 \sqrt{\text{f’}_{\text{c}}} \times \text{b}_{\text{w}} \times \text{d} \rightarrow \) Equation 2 ( Section 22.5.5.1, Imperial)

 or

-\(\phi\text{V}_{\text{c}} = \phi _{\text{shear}} \times 0.17 \sqrt{\text{f’}_{\text{c}}} \times \text{b}_{\text{w}} \times \text{d} \rightarrow \) Equation 2 (ACI 318-14 Eq.
-22.5.5.1 Metric)
+\(\phi\text{V}_{\text{c}} = \phi _{\text{shear}} \times 0.17 \sqrt{\text{f’}_{\text{c}}} \times \text{b}_{\text{w}} \times \text{d} \rightarrow \) Equation 2 (Section 22.5.5.1, Metric)

-ϕshear = shear design factor
+ϕshear = Shear design factor

-f’c = specified concrete strength, psi or MPa
+f’c = Specified concrete strength, (psi, MPa)

 Shear Demand and Shear Capacity must meet the following equation to meet the design requirements of ACI 318-14: